 For example, you could use the script provided to notify Site Administrators whenever their sites are enabled.
-For more information, see Notifying Site Administrators when sites are modified on page 66.
+For more information, see the section on notifying administrators ("Notifying Site Administrators when sites are modified" on page 69).

 disableVirtDomain.sh

 The disableVirtDomain.sh script runs custom commands placed in the script file.
 The script will be run whenever the specified domain is suspended.